 8. Heavy snowfalls or snowstorms

-Snowfall (or snow grains) and/or snowstorm in an amount that causes - or is capable of causing - important disruptions of daily life and/or considerable material or economic damage.
+Snowfall (or snow grains) and/or snowstorm in an amount that causes important disruptions of daily life and/or considerable material or economic damage.

 The event must have caused an extreme impact.
 An extreme impact has occurred if: